 To add tab stops:

 - Select the paragraph or paragraphs you want to add tab stops to.
-If you don't select any paragraphs, the tab stops will apply to the current paragraph and any new paragraphs that you type below it.
+If you don't select any paragraphs, the tab stops will apply to the current paragraph and any new paragraphs you type below it.

-- Click the location on the horizontal ruler where you want your text to appear (it helps to click on the bottom edge of the ruler).
+- Click the location on the horizontal ruler where you want your text to appear (it helps to click the bottom edge of the ruler).
 You can add as many tab stops as you want.

 Adding a Decimal tab stop

 - Place the insertion point where you want to add the tab, then press the Tab key.
 The text will jump to the next tab stop.

 Using the Tab key to move the text to each tab stop

 - To remove a tab stop, drag it off of the Ruler.